AdaCore/spark2014/lrm/source/subprograms.rst

    [The purpose of a **null** ``output_list`` is to facilitate the abstraction and calling of subprograms whose implementation is not in |SPARK|.]

+#.
+A function which does not have an explicit Depends aspect
+   is assumed to have the ``dependency_relation`` that its result is dependent on all of its inputs.
+   [Generally a Depends aspect is not required for functions.]

 .. centered:: **Dynamic Semantics**

 There are no dynamic semantics associated with a Depends aspect